 It is the world’s most popular vegetable oil and its most traded: 76 million tonnes were produced in 2019.

 Oil palms produce fresh fruit bunches (ffb) continuously over their 25-year life.
 Competing vegetable oil seeds are annual crops.
 Palm is grown +/-5º of the equator.

 Fresh fruit bunches are steamed and then squeezed to yield crude palm oil.
 Separately, a nut is extracted from the fruit kernel and pressed to produce palm kernel oil (PKO).

 How are palm oil and palm kernel oil used?

 Approximately half of products found in a UK supermarket contain palm oil or PKO, including shampoos, cosmetics, ice cream, biscuits, chocolate and cereals.

 Palm is extremely efficient in land use: tonnes of oil per hectare:

-It produces 40% of the world’s vegetable oil on only 8% of the area devoted to vegetable oil cultivation.
+It produces 40% of the world’s vegetable oil on less than 8% of the area devoted to vegetable oil cultivation.

 Is palm oil bad for you?

 On balance there is no evidence to support assertions that palm oil is associated with adverse nutritional outcomes in humans.
 Growing production of palm oil has reduced human consumption of harmful trans fats.